kamshory/ESP32DrumPad/README.md

 HTML, CSS and JavaScript code must be written in such a way that it can be compressed into the smallest possible size.
 One byte of resource on the ESP32 means so much that inefficient code becomes a very big problem, even fatal.
 Images, whether JPEG, GIF or PNG, are not permitted at all because they will take up so many resources unnecessarily.

 The favicon format is SVG so it is easier to create compared to raster formats such as JPEG, PNG, ICO, or GIF.
-Better image quality with smaller file size.
+SVG has better image quality with smaller file size.

 **Screenshot**